Doctor of Philosophy in Nursing (PhD)

 - Submit an essay (1000 words or fewer) describing the applicant's educational, research and professional goals, including a specific description of the planned focus of study and a researchable topic for development

-- Be available for an interview with one or more faculty members (conducted in Charlottesville on a Tuesday or Wednesday during the academic year)
+- Be available for an interview with one or more faculty members (conducted in Charlottesville or via Zoom as needed)

 - International applicants have additional requirements